ABOUT – MISSION

 The world of today keeps me motivated.

 Still learning and I still have the fortunate opportunity to travel the world.
 My days offer endless challenges while crossing borders, cultural nuances, time zones and bureaucratic formats.
-I constantly see things that keep me motivated to allocate my efforts on matters that make sense on a global scale.
+I constantly see things that keep me motivated to allocate my efforts to matters that make sense on a global scale.
 And to embrace signs of hope for the generations growing up.

 I simply can't quit.